cytoscape/cytoscape.js/documentation/md/extensions.md

 The above extensions are a curated list.
 To add your extension, [please submit a request](https://github.com/cytoscape/cytoscape.js/issues/new?labels=documentation&title=List%20extension%20:%20%3Cyour%20extension%20name%3E&body=Please%20enter%20your%20Github%20URL%20and%20a%20one-line%20description) that includes your extension's GitHub URL and a one line description.

-You may also find extensions by searching for the [`cyext` tag in npm](https://www.npmjs.org/search?q=cytoscape-extension).

 ## API

 The API makes it very easy to write an extension, following this format: `cytoscape( type, name, extension );`